kosmojs/kosmojs/docs/generators/react/custom-templates.md

 })
 ```

-## 📄 Default Template
+## 📄 Fallback Behavior

-Routes that don't match any custom pattern use the default generator template,
+Routes without pattern matches receive the generator's default template
-which displays the route name and is meant to be replaced with your actual implementation.
+(displaying route name as placeholder for your implementation).

-If you want a custom default for all routes:
+Override the universal default:

 ```ts
 reactGenerator({